SPLICE: A Synthetic Paid Loss and Incurred Cost Experience Simulator: Introduction

 where the adequacy factor is drawn from a log normal distribution.
 The parameters of this distribution may be defined by the user at fractions 0\%, 40\%, 70\% and 90\% of the claim lifetime.
 For intermediate fractions, the simulator interpolates the log normal mean.
 Drawings of distinct revisions appear to be stochastically independent.

-This last feature ensures that the magnitudes of revision over claim lifetime can be controlled.
+This last feature ensures that the magnitudes of the revisions over the claim lifetime can be controlled.
 However, these revisions are independent of the size of the claim itself. \texttt{SPLICE} incorporates dependency in this respect.
 It also distinguishes between major and minor revisions, with further dependencies between the magnitudes of multiple revisions in respect of the same claim.

-The CAS simulator allows for inclusion of inflation according to accident period and, optionally, calendar period.
+\citet*{CAS11} allows for inclusion of inflation according to accident period and, optionally, calendar period.
 In the latter case, the rates of accident and calendar period inflation are related. \texttt{SPLICE} allows the specification of arbitrary rates of inflation of either type.
 Calendar period inflation is specified as base inflation plus a superimposed inflation component.
 The rate of superimposed inflation may vary from claim to claim according to claim attributes such as ultimate size.

+The more recent claim simulator sponsored by the Casualty Actuarial Society \citep{R-cascsim} is structured differently from \citet*{CAS11}.
+It appears to be concerned more with the simulation of the ultimate individual costs of a given portfolio of claims than with simulation of the detailed development of each claim.

+It contains four options for the simulation of ultimate incurred loss, but only one of these generates a series of case estimates over the life of the claim.
+The other three simulate just ultimate incurred cost from the current claim status.

+The one option that does simulate the development of incurred cost over claim lifetime does so by means of year-to-year development factors that are sampled from distributions defined by the user.
+These distributions differ from one development year to another, but the sampled development factors are stochastically independent, and there is no apparent provision for them to depend on the existing claim status (e.g. total paid to date). \texttt{SPLICE} remedies this.

 In summary, \texttt{SPLICE} provides the following enhancements: \begin{arcitem} \item Major and minor revisions are differentiated. \item The frequencies and magnitudes of these revisions can be made to depend on claim attributes such as ultimate cost. \item Dependencies are introduced between the magnitudes of revisions in respect of a single claim. \item The forms of inflation included are very general and flexible. \item Distributions of frequency and severity of revisions can be specified in a flexible way (a quality inherited from \texttt{SynthETIC}), that is, beyond lognormal.
 The complexity allowed here flows on to the incurred losses through their dependence on payment amounts and ultimate cost. \end{arcitem}